ksommer60/Number-Guessing-Game/README.md

 # Number-Guessing-Game
-This is a console bases Number Guessing Game.
+This is a console based Number Guessing Game.